 This policy is also called errors and omissions insurance.
 It helps cover legal expenses if a market research analyst is sued for unsatisfactory work.

-Workers’ compensation insurance is required in almost every state for market research analysis businesses that have employees.
-It can cover medical bills for work injuries.
+Workers’ comp is required in almost every state for market research analysis businesses that have employees.
+It also protects sole proprietors from work injury costs that health insurance might deny.

 A business owner’s policy, or BOP, combines general liability insurance with commercial property insurance, typically at a lower rate than if the policies were purchased separately.